 As a martial artist since a child, I became interested in “eastern” oriented thought.
 By the age of 22, I was immersed enough into the Tao, to have gotten a tattoo of the Yin Yang on my Dan Tien.
 By then, I became convinced into one of the three components of Equilibration: It appears that there is an existing underlying balance in EVERYONE and within EVERYTHING, and WE can discover this underlying balance.

 As a teenager exploring music, I also began writing poetry.
 Better stated, something was writing poetry through me!
 Without any cognition, poems flowed onto the page.
 I noticed that as I was writing, I experienced a state of grace and inner peace… One poem struck me immediately.
 It revealed to me a deeper understanding of people and our internal motivations.

 At the age of 17 I wrote; “People dislike you, because in you they see things they don’t have and wish they did, or something they do have and wish they didn’t.”
 This poem lead me to discover another one of the three components of Equilibration: The importance of transcending projection and taking ownership of every part of oneself.

 Then, at the age of 25, I met an amazing mentor who truly showed me what mastery of the mind is REALLY all about.
 In addition to the hundreds of sciences that we had discussed, Dr. John Demartini shared his ‘Demartini Method’ with me, which taught me the third and critical component to Equilibration: The importance of bringing BOTH, “positive” and “negative” emotions to balance.

-Iconic lyricists, channeled poetry and the genius of a world renowned philosopher lead me to dedicate my life, to further explore Equilibration.
+Iconic lyricists, channeled poetry and the genius of a world renowned philosopher lead me to dedicate my life, to further explore the concept of Equilibrium.
 Equilibration shares how you can become aware of your specific emotions, how to take ownership of your emotions, and how to bring yourself (and your mind) to balance beyond your emotions.